Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 FileUsage = 1

-The odbc.ini file is where you define your ODBC data sources.
-There are SYSTEM and USER DSNs.
-SYSTEM DSNs are stored in the file pointed to by "SYSTEM DATA SOURCES" output by odbcinst above and USER DSNs are in the file pointed to "USER DATA SOURCES".
-The driver manager always looks for USER DSNs before SYSTEM ones and if you want the DSN to be accessible to everyone on the machine you should make it a SYSTEM DSN.
+The odbc.ini file is where you define your ODBC data sources (DSNs).
+There are system and user DSNs.
+System DSNs are stored in the file pointed to by odbcinst > SYSTEM DATA SOURCES.
+User DSNs are in the file pointed to odbcinst > USER DATA SOURCES.
+The Driver Manager looks for user DSNs before system DSNs.
+If you want a DSN to be accessible to everyone on a machine, you should make it a system DSN.

-3. Create/check and test your DSNs with isql.
+3. Create and test your DSN.

-UNIXODBCBIN/isql -v DSN database_username database_password
+UNIXODBCBIN/isql -v DSN

-• consult the documentation that came with the ODBC driver.
+• Consult the documentation that came with the ODBC driver.

-4.0 Building Perl DBI, DBD:ODBC with ODBC (not OpenVMS)
+Building Perl DBI, DBD:ODBC with ODBC

 2. Unpack DBD-ODBC.

-3. To test DBD::ODBC you need access to an ODBC DSN that points to a database in which you can create and delete tables and procedures.
-See 3.0 What you need to do before attempting to use an ODBC driver in Perl.
+3. To test DBD::ODBC, you need access to an ODBC DSN that specifies a database in which you can create and delete tables and procedures.

-NOTE: Recent versions of DBD::ODBC now try to guess what driver manager is installed and where it is, and you rarely need to set ODBCHOME now.
-However, if you have multiple ODBC driver managers (e.g., iODBC and unixODBC, even if they are only partly installed) DBD::ODBC will pick iODBC up before unixODBC (the reasons for this are too complicated to describe here).
-If you want to pick unixODBC before iODBC then add the -x switch when running the Makefile.PL.
+Note More recent versions of DBD::ODBC try to guess what Driver Manager is installed and where it is, and you rarely need to set ODBCHOME now.
+However, if you have multiple ODBC Driver Managers (for example, iODBC and unixODBC, even if they are only partly installed) DBD::ODBC will pick iODBC up before unixODBC.
+(The reasons for this are too complicated to describe here.)
+If you want DBD::ODBC to pick unixODBC before iODBC, specify the -x switch when running the Makefile.PL.

-Ignore any warnings like "Warning: LD_LIBRARY_PATH" for now.
+Ignore any warnings like Warning: LD_LIBRARY_PATH for now.

-6. Type make
+make

-8. Type make test
+make test

 install_driver(ODBC) failed: Can't load